oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/sint-maarten.md

 ## 跨國議題

 ### 人口販運
-- `tier rating`: Tier 3 — Sint Maarten does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so, therefore, Sint Maarten remained on Tier 3; for more details, go to:  https://www.state.gov/reports/2024-trafficking-in-persons-report/sint-maarten/
+- `會級評分`: Tier 3 — Sint Maarten does not fully meet the minimum standards for the elimination of trafficking and is not making significant efforts to do so, therefore, Sint Maarten remained on Tier 3; for more details, go to:  https://www.state.gov/reports/2024-trafficking-in-persons-report/sint-maarten/